-THE WASTER DISTRICT The Issuer Travis County Municipal Utility District No. 4 (the "Master District"), is a political subdivision of the State of Texas, created, along with six other conservation and reclamation districts, by an act of the 74th Regular Session of the Texas Legislature on June 16, 1995 (the "Act"), and operates pursuant to Chapters 49 and 54 of the Texas Water Code, as amended.
+The Issuer Travis County Municipal Utility District No. 4 (the "Master District") is a political subdivision of the State of Texas, created, along with six other conservation and reclamation districts, by an act of the 74th Regular Session of the Texas Legislature on June 16, 1995 (the "Act"), and operates pursuant to Chapters 49 and 54 of the Texas Water Code, as amended.
 The Master District, as a Participant (as herein defined), was created to provide water, wastewater and storm drainage, including water quality facilities, to the approximately 492 acres within its boundaries, all of which lie within Travis County, Texas.
 The Master District also serves as the regional provider of water, wastewater and storm drainage services, including water quality facilities to participating entities within the Service Area (as herein defined) currently Travis County Municipal Utility Districts No. 3, 4 (in its role as a participant district), 5, 6, 7, 8 and 9 (collectively, the "Participants" and individually a "Participant") located within the Barton Creek Development which consists of a service area of approximately 3,520 acres (the "Service Area").
 See "THE MASTER DISTRICT," "SUMMARY OF CERTAIN DOCUMENTS - Master District Contract," and "PARTICIPANTS IN CURRENT SERVICE AREA."
 Location The Service Area lies approximately 8 miles south - southwest of Austin's central business district and is situated approximately two miles southwest of the intersection of RM 2244 and Capital of Texas Highway.
-The Service Area is located entirely within the extraterritorial jurisdiction of the City of Austin.
-See "THE MASTER DISTRICT."
-The Developer The developer currently active within the Service Area is Stratus Properties Operating Co., L.P. ("Stratus Properties"), a Delaware limited partnership comprised of Stratus Investments L.L.C., a Delaware limited liability company as its 99% limited partner and STRS L.L.C., a Delaware limited liability company, as its 1% general partner.
-An additional developer currently active within Travis County Municipal Utility District No. 5 is Amarra Development LLC ("Amarra Development"), a Texas limited liability company which is managed by Roper Investment Corporation, a Texas corporation, and Doyle Wilson, an individual.
+The Service Area is located entirely within the extraterritorial jurisdiction of the City of Austin See "THE MASTER DISTRICT."
+The Developer The developer currently active within the Service Area is Stratus Properties Operating Co., L.P. ("Stratus Properties"), a Delaware limited partnership comprised of Stratus Investments L.L.C., a Delaware limited liability company, as its 99% limited partner and STRS L.L.C., a Delaware limited liability company, as its 1% general partner.
 See "THE DEVELOPER - Description of Developer" and "PARTICIPANTS IN CURRENT SERVICE AREA - Status of Development."
 The Participants The Participants comprise approximately 3,520 acres of a master planned community designed to ultimately contain single family, multi-family, senior living center, commercial, retail and office development as well as recreational amenities.
-Of the 3,520 acres within the Participants, approximately 3,282 acres are developable under current land development and water quality regulations.
-See "INVESTMENT CONSIDERATIONS-Certain Development Regulations."
+Of the 3,520 acres within the Participants, approximately 3,282 acres are developable.
+See "INVESTMENT CONSIDERATIONS- Certain Development Regulations."
 All of the Participants have designated the Master District to serve as the master district and regional provider of water, wastewater and storm drainage, including water quality facilities to serve the approximately 3,282 developable acres within the Participants.
-The Master District also provides certain retail
+The Master District also provides certain retail services to the Participants including retail billing and collecting services for each of the Participants.
+Each Participant was created to construct or acquire internal underground utilities to serve the developable acres within each Participant's boundaries.
+See "THE